ddnexus/fm/README.md

 ### Zsh-only features

-The FM favorites are working in any shell, however the favorite `widget` and the shell favorite `aliases` are available only in the `zsh` shell.
+The FM favorites are working in any shell, however the `widget` and the shell favorite `aliases` are available only in the `zsh` shell.

 ## Customization